t-karasova/grs-retail/tutorials/retail_api_v2_purge_user_events_java.md

 You can find the Java Google Retail library is described [here](https://googleapis.dev/java/google-cloud-retail/latest/index.html)

 ## Clone the Retail code samples

 This step is required if this is the first Retail API tutorial you run.
 Otherwise, you can skip it.

-Clone the Git repository with all the code samples to learn the Retail features and check them in action.
+Clone the Git repository with all the code samples to learn about the Retail features and see them in action.

 <!-- TODO(ianan): change the repository link -->
 1. Run the following command in the Terminal: